 - You may be given general anesthesia to keep you asleep and free from pain during your procedure.
 You may instead be given local anesthesia to numb the surgery area.
 With local anesthesia, you may still feel pressure or pushing during surgery, but you should not feel any pain.

 - Your healthcare provider will make a small incision in your breast.
-He may use the breast tissue that is already there to create a nipple and areola.
-If a skin graft will be used, he will also make a small incision at the donor site.
+He or she may use the breast tissue that is already there to create a nipple and areola.
+If a skin graft will be used, he or she will also make a small incision at the donor site.
 Skin will be taken from this area.
 Your healthcare provider will use the skin graft with or without a skin substitute to create a nipple and areola.
-He will close your incisions with stitches and cover them with bandages.
+He or she will close your incisions with stitches and cover them with bandages.
 Antibacterial ointment and a nipple shield will be placed over your rebuilt nipple and areola.
 This will help protect the area from injury and infection.

 What will happen after nipple and areola reconstruction?